 Though the exact number and mix of table grape varieties grown in the US changes from year to year, there are about approximately 79 table grape varietals that are commonly planted commercially (an increase from 39 in 2000).
 Flame Seedless was the leading table-type grape variety.
 The three broad categories of table grape varieties are white, red, and black, and though black varieties are a distant third in terms of popularity with consumers, their appeal seems to be increasing.

-Thompson Seedless: the most widely planted grape in California, is a medium-sized, cylindrical-shaped, white grape that ripens in early to mid-August (in the San Joaquin Valley).
+The most widely planted grape in California, is a medium-sized, cylindrical-shaped, white grape that ripens in early to mid-August (in the San Joaquin Valley).
 The plant produces heavily shouldered clusters that ripen in early to mid-August in the San Joaquin Valley.
 This variety is most commonly used to make raisins (accounting for about 70% of total acres), though about 15% of total acres is dedicated to table grape production.
+This variety has multiple uses, and is planted in California for end-uses besides fresh consumption (i.e. raisins, juicing).

 Addressable Market